Away fans guide

 Where to drink

-Casa used to allows away fans in, but appears now to have closed indefinitely.
-There are lots of drinkeries like the Southbank Bar, Amici, The Globe and the Trent Bridge Inn, all of which have varying policies on away supporters depending on the team you are following.
+The Riverbank looks to not be set up to welcome away fans, much like most pubs immediately around the ground.
+There are lots of drinkeries like the Southbank Bar, Amici, The Globe, The Trent Navigation and the Trent Bridge Inn, most of which will be set with a no-away-fans policy due to police policy.
 So either find somewhere further flung from the ground, or go into the ground and have a plastic glass of pissy beer at the City Ground.

 Why not stay over?

-You may want to make a weekend of it, as Nottingham is a great city for a night out, and you often see away fans making the most of Hooters on London Road, which is the road that runs between Nottingham City and Trent Bridge.
+You may want to make a weekend of it, as Nottingham is a great city for a night out, and you often see away fans making the most of Hooters both before and after the game, it’s close to the Railway Station on London Road, which is the road that runs between Nottingham City and Trent Bridge.
 If you’re looking for somewhere to stay in Nottingham, then click here for a few options.
 When you pop out for a drink you could do the historic route, with inns like Ye Olde Trip to Jerusalem, The Salutation Inn and The Bell Inn all with claims to being the oldest inn in England, a more conventional night out with plenty of Wetherspoons type offerings, or go a bit trendier and try the Lace Market or Hockley areas.

 How to get here